-Expected grid index means a grid index determined by FCIC based on:

-- (1) for the Vegetation Index policies, the mean NDVI values by index interval calculated using the historical NDVI gridded data, or successor data, normalized and expressed as a percentage, such that the mean is 100.
-The data used to calculate the expected grid index is conclusively presumed to be accurate. - (2) for the Rainfall Index policies, the mean accumulated precipitation by index interval, calculated by using NOAA's interpolated historical gridded precipitation data, or successor data, normalized and expressed as a percentage such that the mean is 100.
-The data used to calculate the expected grid index is conclusively presumed to be accurate.
+Expected grid index- A grid index determined by FCIC based on: The mean accumulated precipitation by index interval, calculated by using NOAA's interpolated historical gridded precipitation data, or successor data, normalized and expressed as a percentage such that the mean is 100.
+The data used to calculate the expected grid index is conclusively presumed to be accurate but may be changed in accordance with section 8(e).

-Final grid index means a grid index determined by FCIC based on:
+Final grid index- A grid index determined by FCIC based on:

-- (1) for the Vegetation Index policies, the current NDVI values, using the current NDVI gridded data, for each grid ID and index interval, expressed as a percentage.
-The data used to calculate the final grid index is conclusively presumed to be accurate. - (2) for the Rainfall Index policies, the NOAA's interpolated current gridded precipitation data or successor data, for each grid ID and index interval, expressed as a percentage.
-The data used to calculate the final grid index is conclusively presumed to be accurate.
+The NOAA's interpolated current gridded precipitation data or successor data, for each grid ID and index interval, expressed as a percentage.
+The data used to calculate the final grid index is conclusively presumed to be accurate unless notified by NOAA CPC in writing that there is an issue with the data and the revised data is provided.

-Grid means an area identified by longitude and latitude used to determine the expected grid index, final grid index, premium and indemnity.
-For the Vegetation Index policies, the grid is an 8 kilometer by 8 kilometer area established using NDVI gridded data.
-For the Rainfall Index policies, the grid is a 0.25 degree gridded area, or successor area, established by NOAA.
+Grid- An area identified by longitude and latitude used to determine the expected grid index, final grid index, premium and indemnity.
+The grid is a 0.25 degree gridded area, or successor area, established by NOAA CPC.

-Grid identification number (grid ID) means a specific number assigned to each grid.
+Grid identification number (grid ID)- A specific number assigned to each grid.